riccardobernardi/riccardobernardi.github.io/README.md

 Desiderata: I'm searching for really interesting internships outside Italy with great companies with the role of researcher in the area of Graphs, Deep Learning, Machine Learning, in general Artificial Intelligence.
 I'm also interested in statistics, physics, mathematics, optimization.

-Native Italian Speaker

-English Speaker(complete professional knowledge)

 ## Currently

-- participating to HASHCODE2020 competition by amazon
 - seeking for a PhD in Computer Science
-- writing a scientific paper about machine learning
+- writing a scientific paper about machine learning and domain specific language engineering
-- participating to the erasmus programme selections
+- writing a scientific paper about deep learning in cultural heritage

 ## Working Experiences